-$MCl_2 \cdot xH_2O + Na_2SnO_3 \rightarrow MSnO_3 + 2NaCl + xH_2O$
+$MCl_2 \cdot xH_2O + Na_2SnO_3 \longrightarrow MSnO_3 + 2NaCl + xH_2O$

 When the microwave radiation is supplied to the ethylene glycol under a sealed pressure above boiling point, the components dissolving in the ethylene glycol are charged and vibrated in electric field interdependently.
 The microwave solvothermal process is adjusted to heat the metal stannates uniformly resulting in fine particles with a controlled morphology and to fabricate the product in a green manner without the generation of solvent waste.
-The microwaveassisted solvothermal reaction involves the exchange of atomic/ ionic species, where the driving force is the exothermic reaction in ethylene glycol accompanying the formation of NaCl with a high lattice energy.
+The microwave-assisted solvothermal reaction involves the exchange of atomic/ionic species, where the driving force is the exothermic reaction in ethylene glycol accompanying the formation of NaCl with a high lattice energy.
 The microwave exothermic reaction occurs so rapidly that the temperature and the pressure of the ethylene glycol increases so quickly that the reaction products are essentially heated up.
-The microwave-assisted solvothermal reactions provide a facile route for the synthesis of BaSnO3 nanoparticles, which were obtained in the form of loosely connected nano-sized particles at considerably lower temperatures with a high pressure than those usually employed for their synthesis.
-The well-defined BaSnO3 nanoparticles features synthesized by the microwave-assisted solvothermal process have a control over the morphology of the fine particles and can be used for technological applications.
+The microwave-assisted solvothermal reactions provide a facile and fast route for the synthesis of SrSnO3 and MgSnO3 nanoparticles at consi-derably lower temperatures with a high pressure than those usually employed for their synthesis.
+The well-defined nanoparticles features synthesized by the microwave-assisted solvothermal process have a control over the morphology of the fine particles and can be used for technological applications.